TUMFTM/motorcycle_model/README.md

 case the solver in MBSim is exported together with the model; in the second case the solver must be provided from the environment where the model is run.
 Further information about FMU can be found in (https://fmi-standard.org/).
-In order to export the FMU from MBSim the following command must be executed from the matlab command:<br />
+In order to export the FMU from MBSim the following command must be executed from the matlab command line:<br />
 `system('path\to\mbsim-env\bin\mbsimCreateFMU.exe --cosim path\to\Motorcycle_FMU.mbsx')`<br />
 The command `--cosim` is needed to generate a Co-Simulation.
 Without it a Model-Exchange is generated.<br />